Solomon Built the Lower

 before that was Fort Baris that was located on the north wall that

 Fort Baris was not even close to the size of Fort Antonia.

 question is, what was the purpose for the

-aqueduct? (seen in white on the above map).
+aqueduct? (seen in white).
 Why would the Hasmonean

 build it at such